repengine/pulse/docs/sprint0_module_analysis/causal_model_counterfactual_simulator.md

 *   **Error Handling:** While some `try-except` blocks exist, error handling could be more granular in places, potentially defining custom exceptions for better error identification and management.
 *   **Configuration Management:** Consider a more structured configuration management approach (e.g., using Pydantic models or a dedicated config library) if the number of configuration options grows.
 *   **Asynchronous Operations:** For potentially long-running simulations or SCM building, consider adding support for asynchronous operations to avoid blocking.
-*   **Dependency on `simulation_engine`:** Clarify if there's an intended but currently missing integration with `simulation_engine.simulator_core` or `simulation_engine.worldstate` as hinted in the prompt, or if this module is meant to be independent of them.
+*   **Dependency on `simulation_engine`:** Clarify if there's an intended but currently missing integration with `engine.simulator_core` or `engine.worldstate` as hinted in the prompt, or if this module is meant to be independent of them.
 The current code does not show such a dependency.
 *   **Variable Metadata Usage:** The [`register_variable_metadata()`](causal_model/counterfactual_simulator.py:190) method is present, but the `variable_metadata` attribute is not actively used in the SCM building or simulation logic shown.
 This feature could be expanded.

 ## 7. Overall Assessment & Next Steps